Geeumbi: Heritage listing

 Geeumbi was listed on the Queensland Heritage Register on 21 October 1992 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

 Geeumbi is important in demonstrating the evolution and pattern of Queensland's history, in particular the development of Toowoomba as the service centre for the Darling Downs Region and the development of the Range area as a prime residential precinct in Toowoomba.

 The place demonstrates rare, uncommon or endangered aspects of Queensland's cultural heritage.

-Constructed from 1914 - 1918, Geeumbi is an unusual example of a substantial residence from the period in Queensland.
+Constructed from 1914 to 1918, Geeumbi is an unusual example of a substantial residence from the period in Queensland.
 Its poured-concrete construction and distinctive design principles distinguish Geeumbi from contemporaneous development in Queensland and bears testament to the creativity of its owner and architect, Dr T.A.
 Price, as a residence of great individuality and innovation.

 The place is important because of its aesthetic significance.

 Geeumbi is aesthetically significant as an unusual and interesting building set in extensive grounds with expansive views to Table Top Mountain from its position on the Toowoomba Range.
 Its design and setting make a strong visual impact to South Street and the surrounding area and its external and internal detailing and fittings are all significant in contributing to the aesthetic importance of the place.
 The grounds contain many mature trees and other plantings, such as grapevines and hedges and flowers, which are also highly aesthetically significant.

 The place is important in demonstrating a high degree of creative or technical achievement at a particular period.

-Constructed from 1914 - 1918, Geeumbi is an unusual example of a substantial residence from the period in Queensland.
+Constructed from 1914 to 1918, Geeumbi is an unusual example of a substantial residence from the period in Queensland.
 Its poured-concrete construction and distinctive design principles distinguish Geeumbi from contemporaneous development in Queensland and bares testament to the creativity of its owner and architect, Dr T.A.
 Price, as a residence of great individuality and innovation.

 The place has a special association with the life or work of a particular person, group or organisation of importance in Queensland's history.

-Geeumbi has special association with the life and work of Dr T. A. Price who was an influential member of the Toowoomba community, having been Mayor from 1918 - 1919 and a prominent medical practitioner who contributed highly to the local community.
+Geeumbi has special association with the life and work of Dr T. A. Price who was an influential member of the Toowoomba community, having been Mayor from 1918 to 1919 and a prominent medical practitioner who contributed highly to the local community.
 His memory is commemorated by the Dr Price Memorial Mothercraft Centre and by his association with Geeumbi as the house he designed and where he resided and conducted some of his work until 1954.